 Purchase softener salt (or potassium chloride) and put only 40 lbs at this time into the brine tank (being careful not to get any dirt into the tank).
 The tank will take up to 400 lbs (we recommend installing a maximum of 350 pounds), which means you won't have to fill very often.

-bypass valve into the service position.
-Open the water supply valve very slowly to approximately the 1/4 open position.
-In this position, you should hear air escaping slowly from the drain line.
-CAUTION: If opened too rapidly or too far, some mineral may be lost.
 When water begins to flow steadily from the drain, signifying the air has been purged from the tank, open the main water supply valve all the way.
 Let the unit run through a complete backwash cycle.
 This will allow the softener salt (or potassium chloride) to be introduced into the mineral tank so it can begin to soften your water.
+The backwash needs to be done before the regeneration cycle begins.
+Water is passed through the resin bed in the opposite direction of normal flow, which flushes suspended matter out of the resin tank.
+Backwashing also loosens the resin bed which becomes compacted during the softening (service) cycle.

 Check for leaks.

-After the backwash cycle is complete, (it takes approximately 80 minutes) observe the water in the brine tank.
-The water level should be the same as when the cycle started.
-If the water level is extremely higher or lower, then see the "Trouble Shooting" section in the control valve manual.
-If the water level is the same, go ahead and finish filling the brine tank up with salt (or potassium chloride).
+If the water level is extremely higher or lower, then see the "Troubleshooting" section in the control valve manual.
+If the water level is close to these water levels, go ahead and finish filling the brine tank up with salt (or potassium chloride).

 You can now enjoy your soft water!

-If using copper pipe, we recommend using type L copper.
+- If using copper pipe, we recommend using type L copper.
 Type L is thicker than type M copper.

-Caution: A common problem for beginners is overheating the copper stubouts, melting the plastic nuts that connect to the bypass valve.
+- A common problem for beginners is overheating the copper stubouts, melting the plastic nuts that connect to the bypass valve.
 We recommend that you solder first and then install the nuts.
 The important thing is not to overheat the stubouts.

-We highly recommend that you install a surge protector before the power supply.
+- We highly recommend that you install a surge protector before the power supply.
 As in the case of most electronic devices, the power supply is susceptible to damage by power surges.

-For quite some time your pipes and water heater might give off some hard water.
+- For quite some time your pipes and water heater might give off some hard water.
 Drain your heater at least once a week until you get no more sediment.

-If these instructions aren't clear to you, you can always call our technical support (you will receive the phone number with the softener).
+- If these instructions aren't clear to you, you can always call our technical support (you will receive the phone number with the softener).

+- We have one request ... if any instruction above isn't clear, please let us know!
 Others might have the same stumbling block, and we wouldn't know.
 We can't help others if you don't tell us.